 Claims for disability benefits must be decided not later than 45 days after the plan receives the claim.
-The plan administrator is allowed, however, to take up to 45 additional days to review the claim, provided it tells you before the first 45-day period ends.
+The plan administrator is allowed, however, to take up to 60 additional days to review the claim — provided it explains the circumstances requiring the delay.

 What if my ERISA disability claim is denied?

-If your claim is denied, the ERISA plan administrator must explain in writing why it was denied.
-The plan administrator must also allow you to appeal the claim denial, and describe how to make that appeal.
+If your claim is denied, the insurance company or ERISA plan administrator must explain in writing why it was denied.
+It also must advise that you may appeal the claim denial, and describe how to make that appeal.
 The appeal is not optional – if you do not submit an appeal to the ERISA plan administrator, your will likely lose your right to later challenge the claim denial in court.